Dark Horse Comics: Dark Horse Manga

 Dark Horse Manga is an imprint for Japanese manga translated into English.
 The company's first ongoing title was Oh My Goddess! by Kōsuke Fujishima, starting in August 1994.
-(Oh My Goddess! since became America's longest running manga series.)
-Other publications include Akira, Astro Boy, Berserk, Blade of the Immortal, Ghost in the Shell (manga), Lone Wolf and Cub, Trigun and Blood Blockade Battlefront by Yasuhiro Nightow, Gantz, Hellsing and Drifters by Kouta Hirano, Blood+, Multiple Personality Detective Psycho, FLCL, Mob Psycho 100, and Oreimo.
+Oh My Goddess! since became America's longest-running manga series.
+Other publications include Akira, Astro Boy, Berserk, Blade of the Immortal, Ghost in the Shell, Lone Wolf and Cub, Trigun and Blood Blockade Battlefront by Yasuhiro Nightow, Gantz, Hellsing and Drifters by Kouta Hirano, Blood+, Multiple Personality Detective Psycho, FLCL, Mob Psycho 100, and Oreimo.

-Dark Horse also publishes a number of titles by the all-female Japanese manga artist group CLAMP, including Clover, Chobits, Okimono Kimono, Cardcaptor Sakura, Magic Knight Rayearth, and Gate 7.
+Dark Horse formerly published a number of titles by the all-female Japanese manga artist group CLAMP, including Clover, Chobits, Cardcaptor Sakura, Magic Knight Rayearth.
+These titles are now published by Kodansha.
+Gate 7 and Okimono Kimono are still published by Dark Horse.

 A manga magazine titled Super Manga Blast! was published by Dark Horse starting in the spring of 2000.
 It was discontinued in December 2005 after 59 issues.

 Dark Horse also publishes a number of Korean manhwa titles, including Banya: The Explosive Delivery Man.